 109A Lincoln-configured Bench was one thing.
 A Bench fashioned by the soon-to-be-impeached Andrew Johnson would be something else entirely.
-A Union Democrat from Tennessee who had been put on the ticket with Lincoln in 1864 and who became President upon Lincoln's assassination in J865, Johnson had never joined the Republican ranks or gained their confidence.
-In 1866, Congress accordingly reduced the number of Justices from ten to seven, with the shrinkage to occur as Justices departed, thus denying the new President any appointments to the High Court.
-Only after President Ulysses Grant succeeded Johnson was the Court's roster reset at nine, where it has been ever since.
+A Union Democrat from Tennessee who had been put on the ticket with Lincoln in 1864 and who became President upon Lincoln's assassination in 1865, Johnson had never joined the Republican ranks or gained their confidence.
+In 1866, Congress accordingly reduced the number of Justices from ten to seven, with the shrinkage to occur as Justices departed, thus denying the new President ulysses Grant succeeded Johnson was the Court's roster reset at nine, where it has been ever since.